KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Start the daemons and sync all the chains

 For the first time sync, we will run all the coin daemons normally.
 Make sure you have successfully compiled all the daemons from the above section.
-We will create a `start` script later in this guide to start the chains with `-pubkey` option for notarisation.
+We will create a `start` script later in this guide to start the chains with `-pubkey` option for notarization.

 ### Start the coins